-Policy C-PS-1b: Continue to apply, update, and enforce all applicable design, siting, and construction requirements and standards established by federal, state, and the County government to increase the safety and natural disaster resistance, resilience, and accommodation of new or existing public or private buildings through the permit review process.
+Policy C-PS-1a: Continue to apply, update, and enforce all applicable design, siting, and construction requirements and standards established by federal, state, and the County government to increase the safety and natural disaster resistance, resilience, and accommodation of new or existing public or private buildings through the permit review process.
 Where a parcel is subject to multiple hazards the most restrictive or specific regulation will be applied.
 (NEW/GP2020)

-Policy C-PS-1c: Make natural hazard maps, data, and information available for public use and review at the County permit office and County website.
+Policy C-PS-1b: Make natural hazard maps, data, and information available for public use and review at the County permit office and County website.
 Provide maps, data, and information in order to guide land use, development, and real estate decisions that affect risks to public safety and property from natural hazards.
 Post notices at the offices of the Sonoma County Recorder, Sonoma County Assessor, and Permit Sonoma that identify the location of these maps, data, and information.
-(NEW/GP2020)

-Policy C-PS-1d: Evaluate and update hazard data every 3 years or at intervals recommended by responsible agencies, whichever is more frequent, to reflect any changes made by various responsible agencies including, but not limited to, the FEMA, United States Geological Survey (USGS), California Geologic Survey and /or California State Geologist, National Oceanic and Atmospheric Administration (NOAA), National Ocean Protection Council, California Coastal Commission, and California Department of Forestry and Fire Protection (CAL FIRE).
-In the event of conflicting information among these sources, Permit Sonoma staff shall determine which is most appropriate in consultation with California Coastal Commission staff.
+Update hazard data as necessary to reflect any changes made by various responsible agencies including, but not limited to, the FEMA, United States Geological Survey (USGS), California Geologic Survey and /or California State Geologist, National Oceanic and Atmospheric Administration (NOAA), California Ocean Protection Council, California Coastal Commission, and California Department of Forestry and Fire Protection (CAL FIRE).
+In the event of conflicting information among these sources, Permit Sonoma staff shall determine which is most appropriate.
 Provide locally generated hazard data to these agencies involved in hazard mapping.
-(CCC REVISED)
+(NEW/GP2020)